ExocoreNetwork/exocore-contracts/docs/reward-vault.md

 2.5.
 Gateway-Managed Operations: All interactions with the Reward Vault are managed through the Gateway contract, ensuring consistency with the existing architecture.

+2.6.
+Upgradeability: The Reward Vault uses the beacon proxy pattern to allow for future upgrades while maintaining a consistent address for all interactions.

 ## 3. Architecture

 ### 3.1.
 Smart Contract: RewardVault.sol